duinomaker/HexoBlog/source/CM/notes/2/index.md

 Method 7 will be introduced in later chapters.

-## 2.6 Finite and Inifinite Calculus
+## 2.6 Finite and Infinite Calculus

 Just like in calculus, we need a huge repertoire to evaluate sums effectively.
 Here are some useful formulas: